abudaan/heartbeat/README.md

 =========

 Heartbeat is a set of tools for easy MIDI handling in your browser.
-The tools can be used separately but they also work very well together.
+The tools can be used separately but they also work very well together. [key features](#key-features).

 With heartbeat you can import existing MIDI files or create new files from scratch.
 There is a large number of tools available for editing and manipulating the MIDI data and you can save the result to a local MIDI file.